Francesco Crispi: Financial crisis and assassination attempt

-Crispi steadily supported the energetic remedies adopted by his Minister of Finance Sidney Sonnino to save Italian credit, which had been severely shaken the financial crisis of 1892–1893 and the Banca Romana scandal.
+Crispi steadily supported the energetic remedies adopted by his Minister of Finance Sidney Sonnino to save Italian credit, which had been severely shaken by the financial crisis of 1892–1893 and the Banca Romana scandal.
 Sonnino's proposals were harshly criticized both by members of the Left and the Right, causing his resignation on 4 June 1894; on the following day Crispi resigned too, but the King gave him again the task to form a new government.

 On 16 June 1894, the anarchist Paolo Lega tried to shoot Crispi but the attempt failed.
 On 24 June an Italian anarchist killed French President Carnot.
-In this climate of increased the fear of anarchism, Crispi was able to introduce a series of anti-anarchist laws in July 1894, which were also used against socialists.
+In this climate of increased fear of anarchism, Crispi was able to introduce a series of anti-anarchist laws in July 1894, which were also used against socialists.
 Heavy penalties were announced for "incitement to class hatred" and police received extended powers of preventive arrest and deportation.

 The whole parliament expressed solidarity with the Prime Minister who saw his position considerably strengthened.
-This favored the approval of the Sonnino law.
+This favoured the approval of the Sonnino law.
 The reform saved Italy from the crisis and started the way for economic recovery.